Krish2650/SQL-Student_Enrollment_and_University_courses/README.md

 # SQL-Student_Enrollment_and_University_courses
-Developed a SQL database system for managing student enrollments and courses, designing tables, relationships, and queries to efficiently handle records and enrollment data, improving performance and user experience.
+Developed a comprehensive SQL database system for managing student enrollments and university courses.
+Designed and implemented tables, relationships, and queries to efficiently organize and retrieve course information, student records, and enrollment data.
+Demonstrated strong problem-solving and analytical skills, resulting in optimized database performance and enhanced user experience